Elizabeth Martha Brown: Background

 A local newspaper recorded that she was counselled just before her death by the Rev. D Clementson, the prison chaplain, and that she remained composed:

-This morning (Saturday) a few minutes after 8 o'clock, Elizabeth Martha BROWN, convicted of the wilful murder of her husband was executed on a scaffold erected over the gateway of the new entrance leading to Dorset County Goal from North Square.
-The culpret did not up to the last moment, appear to shed a tear.
+This morning (Saturday) a few minutes after 8 o'clock, Elizabeth Martha BROWN, convicted of the wilful murder of her husband was executed on a scaffold erected over the gateway of the new entrance leading to Dorset County Gaol from North Square.
+The culprit did not up to the last moment, appear to shed a tear.
 She on leaving her cell, shook hands with the chief warder and other officers.
 On her way to the scaffold her demeanour was extraordinary.
 The attendants on either side were entirely overcome, whilst she bore her awful position with the greatest resignation and composure.
 The Chaplain the Rev. D Clementson, conversed with her on spiritual subjects, and she appeared to engage in fer [sic] devotion and prayer, with her hands clasped firmly together and upturned eyes.
 On arriving at the place of execution she walked with firmness up the first flight of eleven steps.
 On this spot the ceremony of pinioning was proceeded with.
 Her female attendants here left her in the care of the executioner.